-The CC security functional requirement to meet this Organizational Security Policy is Cryptographic Operation (FCS_COP.1), which is specified in Section 5.
+The CC security functional requirements to meet this Organizational Security Policy is Cryptographic Operation (FCS_COP.1) which are specified in Section 5.

 The security function to satisfy the FCS_COP.1 requirements is SF10 and is specified in Section 6.

 7.3.2 Specification of Security Management Functions